bgoonz/Exploring-Promises/Exploring Promises.md

 Exploring Promises
 ==================

-Now it is time for you to get your hands dirty and lock in the concept of **Promises** by creating your own functions and handlers.
-Specifically, you will explore `await`,
-`async`  , the `Promise`   class,
-`then`  , and `catch`  .

-Begin by creating a new folder with a JavaScript file within it (such as, **promises.js**).
+Create a new folder with a JavaScript file within it (such as, **promises.js**).

 Additional resources